enonic/app-disqus/README.md

 in the command line from the project root.
 Next, move the JAR file from `build/libs` to your `$XP_HOME/deploy` directory.
 The Disqus comments app will now be available to add to your websites through the Content Manager app.

+If you are upgrading to a newer version of this app, make sure to remove the old version's JAR file from the `$XP_HOME/deploy` directory.

 ## How to use this app

 * Visit the [Disqus website](https://disqus.com/admin/create/) and create a site profile.
 Note the shortname for your website.